modernish/modernish/README.md

 can be trapped (using plain old `trap` or [`pushtrap`](#user-content-the-trap-stack)) to perform emergency cleanup commands upon invoking `die`.

-(One case where `die` is limited is when the main shell program has exited, but several runaway background processes that it forked are still going.
-If `die` is called by one of those background processes, then it will kill that background process and its subshells, but not the others.
-This is due to an inherent limitation in the design of POSIX operating systems.
-When the main shell exits, its surviving background processes are detached from the process hierarchy and become independent from one another, with no way to determine that they once belonged to the same program.)

 ## Low-level shell utilities ##